 In other words, social media has an incalculable effect on our lives, including how we socialize and interact with other people.

 However, not all is as it seems in social media, warns Phil Muncaster from the ESET digital security team.
-As is the case with the internet in general, these platforms have become hotbeds of fraudsters and fake news.
+As is the case with the internet in general, these platforms have become hotbeds of fraudsters and peddlers of fake news.
 The sheer volume of users, the dynamic nature of user-generated content, and the flexibility of malicious actors make monitoring these media extremely difficult for providers.

 This means users have to take matters into their own hands.